TomaIjatomi/youtube/episodes/002-five-defence-patterns/README.md

 The executor has both tools available (`fetch_webpage` and `send_email`).
 The architectural guarantee isn't "the agent can't do bad things" — it's "the validator checks before the executor acts."
 In production, this is the layer that catches scope creep from prompt injection, confused-deputy attacks, and agent planning errors.

-Pattern 3's default URL is your own site (or any public article), not the local malicious page used in Pattern 2.
-This keeps the demo focused on **scope validation** rather than **SSRF**, which are different concerns handled by different layers.

 ### Patterns 1, 4, and 5 — code reference only